knyete/Micropython-scheduler/README.md

 def mythread():
     while True:
         # do stuff
-        result = yield from wait(0.4) # 400ms delay
+        result = yield 0.4  # 400ms delay
         overrun = result[2] # in us
 ```

-There is no upper bound on the delay.
-There lower bound is zero but in practice periods
+The upper bounds on delays are explained above.
+The lower bound is zero but in practice periods
 below a few milliseconds result in imprecise delays for the reason described.
 Further, repeatedly
-issuing short delays may cause the thread to hog execution because timed-out threads
+issuing short delays may cause the thread to hog execution because timed-out threads have priority
-have priority over round robin ones.
+over round robin ones.

 ### Wait on an Arbitrary Event